 Running a startup is a lot about problem-solving.
 But not all solutions are the right or best solutions.
-You’re probable wondering: Then how would I know what’s right for the company?
+You’re probably wondering: Then how would I know what’s right for the company?

 My answer is, rely on your metrics.
-By observing the evolution of your metrics, you’ll be able to identify the best possible option for any given situation.
+By observing the evolution of your metrics, you’ll be able to identify the best possible option for any given situation within your startup expenses.

 For example, most companies instinctively opt to shrink their teams when they run into financial challenges.
 But that may not always be the best option.
 It’s the fastest short-term solution, but it’s not always the best solution.

 The purpose of mapping your CoA is so that you’ll get the full detailed structure of your P&L elements such as Cost of Sales (COS), gross margin rate, EBITDA, and all expense groups.
 All of these elements play a huge role in your revenue growth.
 For example, your Customer Success staff costs should be included in COS, and you’re able to do this with CoA mapping.